-- (1) The following suspension or revocation periods apply when a tow business, qualified tow business, or any principal or employee of a tow business or qualified tow business, has been convicted of a violation of law charged as a Violation or Crime: - (a) "First Suspension" any first violation shall be for a period of not less than 60 days. - (b) "Second Suspension" any second violation that is committed within a one (1) year period from the date of any final order under this rule shall be for a period of not less than one (1) year. - (c) "Third Suspension" any third violation that is committed within a three (3) year period of the date of any final order under this rule shall be a revocation. - (2) The following constitute grounds for suspension: - (a) Commission of a violation or traffic crime of Oregon Law during the course and operation of the tow business' or qualified tow business' tow business. - (b) A principal or employee of a tow business or qualified tow business that commits any violation of Oregon Law while in the performance of his or her duties of employment. - (3) The following constitutes grounds for revocation: - (a) Commission of a crime, other than a traffic crime and that is chargeable as a misdemeanor or felony, by a tow business or qualified tow business during the course and operation of the tow business' or qualified tow business' tow business. - (b) A principal or employee of a tow business or qualified tow business that commits a crime chargeable as a misdemeanor or felony while in the performance of his or her duties of employment.
+(1) The following suspension periods or revocation apply when a tow business or any owner or employee of a tow business has been convicted of a violation of law charged as a Violation or Crime:

+(a) "First Suspension" - any first violation shall be for a period of not less than 60 days.

+(b) "Second Suspension" - any second violation that is committed within a one (1) year period from the date of any final order under this rule shall be for a period of not less than one (1) year.

+(c) "Third Suspension" - any third violation that is committed within a three (3) year period of the date of any final order under this rule shall be a revocation.

+(2) The following constitute grounds for suspension:

+(a) A business that commits a violation or traffic crime of Oregon Law during the course and operation of the business.

+(b) An owner or employee of a business that commits any violation of Oregon Law while in the performance of his or her duties of employment.

+(3) The following constitutes grounds for revocation:

+(a) A business that commits a crime, other than a traffic crime and that is chargeable as a misdemeanor or felony during the course and operation of the business.

+(b) An owner or employee of a business that commits a crime chargeable as a misdemeanor or felony while in the performance of his or her duties of employment.

+Stat.
+Auth.: ORS 181.440 Stats.
+Implemented: ORS 181.440 Hist: OSB 1 2006 f 3 20 06 cort of 3 21 00

 Hist.: OSP 1-2006, f.
 3-29-06, cert. ef.
-3-31-06; OSP 1-2009(Temp), f. & cert. ef.
-8-6-09 thru 1-31-10; OSP 2-2009, f.
-10-8-09 cert. ef.
-1-1-10; OSP 3-2009(Temp), f.
-12-18-09, cert. ef.
-1-1-10 thru 6-29-10; OSP 3-2010, f.
-6-1-10, cert. ef.
-6-30-10; OSP 5-2010(Temp), f.
-7-13-10, cert. ef.
-7-14-10 thru 1-10-11; Administrative correction 1-25-11; OSP 4-2011, f.
-9-2-11, cert. ef.
-9-7-11
+3-31-06